deevus/deevus.github.com/_posts/2009-12-12-image-caching-for-a-wpf-desktop-application.md

 	<Image Source=”{Binding ImageAddress, Converter={StaticResource imageCacher}}“/>

 And its as simple as that.
 Each time an address is passed to the control, it will run it through the converter first.
 It will check to see if the image exists locally, and download it if it hasn’t been.
-The solution could be more polished but this is working for us <strong>right now</strong>.
+The solution could be more polished but this is working for us **right now**.